 This capstone project examines the correlation between self-efficacy and achievement in middle school science classrooms, specifically looking at gender.
 Three main research questions were investigated.
 First, is there a correlation between academic self-efficacy and science achievement?
 Second, does gender play a role in the correlation between gender academic self-efficacy and achievement?
 The third question is: Is there a correlation between gender and the relationship between academic self-efficacy and achievement?
 The author found there to be a strong positive correlation between self-efficacy and achievement in all subgroups examined.

 Hartman, Sarah K., "Self efficacy and academic achievement across genders in middle school science" (2011).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 1052.